JpEncausse/SARAH-Documentation/markdown/en/plugin_dev.md

 ### Profile

-The `profile` variable contains some information regarding the profiles of each users.
+The `SARAH.context.profile` variable contains some information regarding the profiles of each users.
 Example:

 ```javascript
 SARAH.context.profile =